 You can see the museum’s plan, at the beginning of this post.

 Israel Museum in Jerusalem is one of the best and the biggest museums in Israel.
 If you are going to visit only one museum in Israel, this should probably be it.
 And if you are interested in archeology, ancient findings or Judaism then this definitely should be it.

-Visiting duration will depend on your interests and what is shown in the changing exhibitions area (check out the official site to find out what are the changing exhibition).
+Visiting duration will depend on your interests and what is shown in the temporary exhibitions area (check out the official site to find out current exhibitions).
 But, in general, most people will spend from several hours up to a full day.